tristanperalta/c3nif/README.md

 # C3nif

-**Safe and ergonomic Erlang/Elixir NIFs using C3**
+**Ergonomic Erlang/Elixir NIFs using C3**

 C3nif is a library for writing Erlang/Elixir Native Implemented Functions (NIFs) using the [C3 programming language](https://c3-lang.org).
-It provides a safe, modern alternative to writing NIFs in C while maintaining excellent performance and familiar syntax.
+If you know C but find raw NIF code tedious, C3nif gives you a cleaner API with less boilerplate.

 ## Why C3nif?

-- **Performance**: Compiles to efficient native code, comparable to C
+- **Performance**: Compiles to native code, same as C
-- **Safety**: C3's modern error handling with optionals reduces NIF crashes
+- **Less boilerplate**: Wrapper types and helpers cut down on repetitive NIF code
-- **Ergonomic**: Clean, readable syntax with type-safe conversions
+- **Explicit error handling**: C3's optional types (`int?`) make error paths visible
-- **Familiar**: C-like syntax that's easier to learn than Rust or Zig
+- **Familiar syntax**: If you know C, you can read C3
-- **Fast Development**: Minimal boilerplate compared to raw C NIFs
+- **Not Rust**: No borrow checker to fight with (but also no memory safety guarantees)

 ## Quick Example